 My favourite though, was the Mind and Relax zone, which had colouring books, colouring pencils, books to read and puzzles in a colourful space, which was just perfect to focus on some mindfulness.

-There were even saunas where you could go in after a pool session, of which my favourite was the Juniper Log Sauna.
+The pool is fabulous too, as are the saunas, of which my favourite was the Juniper Log Sauna.

 We then headed to the Rooftop Spa to enjoy the facilities, which were seriously amazing.
 Outside there is a Spa bath and a Cabin sauna.
 The Spa bath opens at 8:30am and it is so lovely to relax in.